 However, there are also tax advantages.
 If your gifting program is structured correctly by an experienced estate planning attorney, income and estate taxes can be decreased.
 Generally, a gift is not taxable income to the donee.
 However, any income earned by the gift property or capital gain subsequent to the gift, is usually taxable.
 The donor holds the responsibility of paying state or federal transfer taxes imposed on the gift.
 There are four taxes to be aware of: the state gift tax, the state generation-skipping transfer tax, federal gift and estate taxes and the federal generation-skipping transfer tax.

 Many people give because they want to support charitable causes or help friends and family enjoy a higher quality of life.
 The need to reduce the size of an estate to lower estate taxes is now less prominent, since the federal estate tax exemption is so high.
 It should be kept in mind that the new tax laws regarding federal estate taxes end in 2025.
 That may seem far away, but it will be here soon enough.

 Another way to give is to help with college expenses.
 Any gift must be made directly to a qualified institution.
 Similarly, if you’d like to help a friend or family member with medical expenses, a gift needs to be made directly to the healthcare provider.
 Not only are these types of transfers exempt from federal gift and estate taxes, but they are outside of the $15,000 annual gift exclusion gift you can make to an individual in any given calendar year.

-An estate planning attorney can advise you on a gifting strategy that fits your goals and specific circumstances to create an estate plan.
+An estate planning attorney can advise you on creating an estate plan that fits your specific circumstances and can include lifetime giving.